-In FY17, Brambles conducted our review in consideration of the Global Reporting Initiative (GRI) G4 guidelines, in order to identify material aspects that reflect Brambles' economic, environmental and social impacts.
+In FY17, Brambles conducted our review in consideration of the Global Reporting Initiative (GRI)standards, in order to identify material aspects that reflect Brambles' economic, environmental and social impacts.
 Consideration was also given to the requirements of the ASX Corporate Governance Principles recommendation 7.4.

-In FY18, the following material sustainability issues were identified:
+In FY19, the following material sustainability issues were identified:

-- Sustainable supply chain (including sourcing and availability of materials current and ongoing);
+- Climate change impacts

+- Sustainable (business) growth

 - Zero Harm;

+- Move to climate-neutral circular economy

+- Overuse of the world's resources (including raw materials)

 - Learning and development;

-- Corporate governance (including anti-corruption and bribery);
+- Transparency and Corporate governance (including anticorruption and bribery);

-- Customer relationship and collaboration and benefits of share and reuse model to customers;
+- Customer collaboration and benefits of share and reuse model to customers;

-- Labour standards;
+- Social impact of the value chain including, Labour standards;

 - Work/life balance;

-- Environmental impacts of operations;
+- Environmental impacts of direct operations;

-- Climate change; and

-- Quality and value of products.

-The results of this process were approved by the Executive Leadership Team and the Board, as part of the approval of the Sustainability Review 2018.
+The results of this process were approved by the SRC, followed by the Executive Leadership Team and the Board, as part of the approval of the Sustainability Review 2019.

-APPLICATION OF THE GLOBAL REPORTING INITIATIVE - G4 REPORTING GUIDELINES
+APPLICATION OF THE GLOBAL REPORTING INITIATIVE - G4 REPORTING STANDARDS

-The above material issues and other sustainability issues raised throughout FY17 were compared to the GRI G4 guidelines and the following GRI aspects were identified as material and reported against:
+The above material issues and other sustainability issues raised throughout FY19 were compared to the GRI G4 standard and the following GRI aspects were identified as material and reported against:

-- Economic: Economic Performance, Procurement; - Environmental: Materials, Water, Biodiversity, Emissions, Effluents and waste, Products and services, Compliance, Transport, Supplier environmental assessment; - Social: Labour Practices and Decent Work: Employment, Occupational Health and Safety, Training and Education, Diversity and Equal Opportunity, Equal Remuneration for Women and Men, Supplier Assessment for Labour Practices; - Human Rights: Child Labour, Forced and Compulsory Labour, Indigenous Rights, Supplier Human Rights Assessment; - Society: Anti-Corruption, Supplier Assessment for Impacts on Society, Grievance Mechanisms for Impacts on Society; and - Product Responsibility: Customer Health and Safety.
+- Economic: Economic Performance, Procurement; - Environmental: Materials, Water, Biodiversity, Emissions, Effluents and waste, Products and services, Compliance, Transport, Supplier environmental assessment; - Social: Labour Practices and Decent Work: Employment, Occupational Health and Safety, Training and Education, Diversity and Equal Opportunity, Equal Remuneration for Women and Men, Supplier Assessment for Labour Practices; - Human Rights: Child Labour, Forced and Compulsory Labour, Indigenous Rights, Supplier Human Rights Assessment: - Society: Anti-Corruption, Supplier Assessment for Impacts on Society, Grievance Mechanisms for Impacts on Society; - Product Responsibility: Customer Health and Safety.

 A table outlining Brambles response to each of the indicators that applies to these aspects is provided on our website at www.brambles.com.
-Brambles considers its application of the GRI G4 guidelines to be 'in accordance' to a 'comprehensive' level.
+Brambles considers its application of the GRI G4 standards to be 'in accordance' to a 'comprehensive' level.
 There were no changes to the material GRI aspects from FY16.
-In 2018, Brambles will apply the GRI Standards.